When Brain-Computer Interfaces Meet the Metaverse: Landscape, Demonstrator, Trends, Challenges, and Concerns: Introduction

-However, despite the evolution of BCIs, their implantation in metaverse scenarios has not been studied in depth.
+However, despite the evolution of BCIs and the existing literature linking this topic with the metaverse, their implantation in metaverse scenarios has not been studied in depth.
 In this context, some works highlight that BCIs are promising systems that could be useful for interacting with the metaverse \cite{Mystakidis:metaverse:2022, Park:metaverse_challenges:2022}.
 They even suggest that BCIs could be used to transmit remote sensations directly to the brain \cite{DiPietro:security_conf:2021}.
-Nevertheless, a review of the applicability and implications of BCIs in these virtual scenarios is required.
+Finally, Wang et al. \cite{Wang:survey:2023} defined the first survey studying the applicability of BCIs to the metaverse, although focusing only on non-invasive BCIs for neural data acquisition.
+Nevertheless, a review of the applicability and implications of BCIs in these virtual scenarios is still needed.
 This lack of literature generates diverse open challenges.
-First, it is necessary to analyze how BCIs could contribute to the metaverse.
+First, it is necessary to analyze how BCIs could contribute to the metaverse to provide a seamless and immersive experience.
 Moreover, it is essential to measure the performance of these systems and identify the trends and challenges that BCIs present when applied to the metaverse.
 Finally, there is an opportunity to identify the limitations and concerns of BCIs in the metaverse.
-Based on these challenges, this paper presents the following contributions:
+Based on these challenges, this paper presents the following contributions\addtxt{, where the first one corresponds to the main contribution of the article, followed by subsequent contributions that aim to provide incipient steps towards the integration of BCIs into the metaverse}:

 \begin{itemize}